betapeak/laravel-godaddy/README.md

 php artisan vendor:publish --provider="BetaPeak\GoDaddy\GoDaddyServiceProvider"
 ```

-**You need to enter your key and secret (which can be generated [here](https://developer.godaddy.com/keys/))
+and you must enter your key and secret which can be generated from [GoDaddy's website](https://developer.godaddy.com/keys/).
-inside the config file you just published.
-It is located at /config/laravel-godaddy.php.**
+The config file is located at /config/laravel-godaddy.php.

+If you are planning to use the package to *purchase* domains, make sure you change
+your company details inside the config file as well.

 ### Example usage